DRIVER-EU/kafka-replay-service/README.md

 # Kafka-Replay-Service

-A simple REST (+ websockets) service to play (publish) a sequence of messages to a Kafka topic.
+A simple REST (+websockets) service to play (publish) a sequence of messages to a Kafka topic.
 The messages you can play are based on their location in a folder (following the convention over configuration principle).
 The folder is actively watched, and new files will be automatically available.

 Replay logged messages that are stored inside a, potentially mounted, folder.
 The folder layout is using the following convention, so you can either write your own message, one message per file, or, alternatively, use a log file from Landoop's Kafka TOPICS UI: